Today's Articles

 Andreew Bryan

-*The birth of Andrew Bryan is celebrated on this date in 1737.
+*Andrew Bryan's birth is celebrated on this date in 1737.
 He was a Black minister and Church administrator.

 He had a brother by the name of Sampson Bryan.
 Hannah Bryan was the wife of Bryan.
 It was believed that he had a daughter as well.
 He married a woman named Hannah.
 Bryan converted to Christianity through the preaching of George Liele.
 After Liele left Savannah for Jamaica, Bryan began to preach.
 Sampson was the first deacon of the church.
 Bryan would preach along the Savannah River.
 Liele went away to Jamaica, and Bryan took over the churches that Liele would preach at, which caused an expansion in Bryan's congregation.
 One of these locations was owned by Edward Davis in Yamacraw.

 Edward Davis encouraged Bryan to build a religious place in the village of Yamacraw.
 The gatherings got so big that the white community thought it was a plot of rebellion, and the whites constantly interrupted services.
 Bryan was accused of plotting a rebellion and was beaten and thrown in jail.
-Sampson was also thrown in jail along with Bryan.
+Sampson and Bryan were also thrown into jail.
 He was noted for enduring the suffering as Jesus had done.
 Jonathan Bryan and other plantation owners protested the arrest of Andrew Bryan.
-The case was analyzed by the Justice of the Inferior Court of Chatham County, resulting in Bryan and Samson being found innocent and released.
+The Justice of the Inferior Court of Chatham County analyzed the case, resulting in Bryan and Samson being found innocent and released.

 New Poem Each Day